Chart Color Schemes

 Infrastructure

-Tenterfield has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Tenterfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified three projects that are likely to impact this particular area.
+The influence of local infrastructure changes on an area's performance is significant.
+AreaSearch has identified three projects that are expected to impact the area.
 Notable projects include the Molesworth Street Bridge Replacement and Sewer Line Relocation project, the Tenterfield Heavy Vehicle Bypass project, the Haddington Aged Care Community Expansion project, and the Queensland Regional Road Network Safety Improvements project.
-Below is a list detailing those projects likely to be most relevant.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.